dw-data/ukraine-charticle-2025/README.md

 This repository contains the source code and data files used in [this](#) DW article.

-Each chart, except for items 4 and 7, has corresponding files in the `code` directory, documenting all steps taken in data cleaning and analysis.
+Each chart, except for the one about civil casualties, has corresponding files in the `code` directory, documenting all steps taken in data cleaning and analysis.
 The files used to create the interactive Datawrapper charts are in the `output` directory.

-Charts 4 and 7 are simplified reproductions of data published by other institutions.
-Their sources (a PDF and an Excel file, respectively) are available in the `data` directory.
+Data for the civil casualties chart (a PDF file, which was manually transcribed) is available in the `data` directory.

 The `charts` directory contains PNG versions of the charts published in the article.